Bedrock-OSS/bedrock-wiki/docs/meta/addon-programming.md

 ### Creating a Python Script

 Now is the time to create your script.
 I use a `projects` folder, following this [version control tutorial](/meta/version-control).
 That means I will be placing my script inside `projects/scripts`, but please place it anywhere convenient.
+Note: We are not chasing a perfect code, we just want to make it simple and more or less understandable.

 You can test your python script by quickly adding a `hello_world` print and running it.
 At this point, I also paste in my prepared JSON snippet, as a comment:\